 There is a fair bit to do and see at Canyon Lights.
 There is a lot to enjoy at Capilano Suspension Bridge any time of the year, but especially at Christmas.

 During Canyon Lights there are the site’s usual historical, geological and nature educational displays, beautiful First Nations totem pole art, and bridges throughout the trees.
-There is also the Cliffwalk, the fancy gift shop, places to buy hot chocolate, and of course the world-famous and very wobbly (but perfectly safe) suspension bridge.
+There is also the Cliffwalk, the fancy gift shop, the Cliff House Restaurant that serves classic West Coast meals, Loggers’ Grill for quick food like burgers, hot dogs, and fries, places to buy hot chocolate from, and, of course, the famous and very wobbly (but perfectly safe) suspension bridge.

 Best Christmas Activities